jpilartescongo/subsidence-arcgis-experience/README.txt

 ******************************************************************************************************************************************************************************************

 Page information:
 	This project has been developed using ArcGIS API and Mapbox API as well as ArcGIS online capabilities.
-These functionalities were combined into ArcGIS Experience Builder for display.
+These functionalities were combined into ArcGIS Experience Builder for display
-	Page 1 > Homepage:
+	Page 1 > Home:
 		- uses only Experience Builder and its widgets
-	Page 2 > Stations and Tide Gauges:
+	Page 2 > GNSS Stations and Tide Gauges:
 		- uses Mapbox API with information of the various stations and tide gauges as provided earlier in this document
 		- code was written using html, without external links to other JavaScript or CSS or even html links
-		- code embedded copied into an Experience Builder embedded page Page 3 > Heatmaps:
+		- code embedded copied into an Experience Builder embedded page Page 3 > Distribution Heatmap:
 		- same procedure as Page 2
-	Page 4 > Feature Query:
+	Page 4 > Queries and Charts:
 		- same procedure as Page 2; except it used ArcGIS API and not Mapbox API
 		- features are not internally referenced like in Pages 2 and 3, they were loaded onto ESRI Online as hosted layers
 		- features were merged into a single "ALL_LAYERS" file, that includes a count attribute column for each of them (i.e. CORS count vs CBI cGPS count, etc)
-		- icons were manually changed to avoid having the same symbology, and keep consistency with previous pages Page 5 > Features of Interest:
+		- icons were manually changed to avoid having the same symbology, and keep consistency with previous pages Page 5 > Additional Features:
 		- features used are online as hosted layers
 		- does not use any API; instead, uses ArcGIS Online capabilities
-		- meant to include additional features such as Corpus Christi Sea Wall, and others as needed Page 6 > About Us:
+		- meant to include additional features such as Corpus Christi Sea Wall, and others as needed Page 6 > About:
 		- information about the institute
 		- does not use any API; made using ArcGIS Online
+		- includes an embedded page built directly on ArcGIS Experience

 ******************************************************************************************************************************************************************************************

 YouTube instructions link: https://youtu.be/f_ETn4gHbnM

-Wall warnings on the map are Boostrap (https://www.w3schools.com/bootstrap/bootstrap_alerts.asp)
+All warnings on the map are Boostrap (https://www.w3schools.com/bootstrap/bootstrap_alerts.asp)

 Key issues:
 	- there seems to be a bug with the stations and tide gauges code, which massively slows down that specific code.
 However, the code still does work, and can be copied into ArcGIS Experience